 5. Get Lucky in Love at Hotel Monaco

-The downtown boutique hotel offers a unique package for Valentine’s Day: champagne, Godiva chocolates, and a lottery ticket.
-Chances of winning a prize in the lottery are 1 in 37.
+The downtown boutique hotel offers a unique package for Valentine’s Day: champagne, chocolate strawberries, valet parking, late checkout and more.
 Odds of getting lucky the rest of the night are up to you.
 For Feb.
-14, the Lucky in Love package starts at $338 a night.
+14, the Date Night package starts at $229 a night.

 The downtown hotel offers a unique package for Valentine’s Day with its Toast to Love.
-The package includes chocolate-covered strawberries and champagne upon arrival, followed by a four-course aphrodisiac meal for dinner at Randolph’s Restaurant.
-For Sun.
-Feb.
-14, 2010, the Toast to Love package starts at $289 a night.
+The package includes chocolates and champagne upon arrival, followed by a three-course aphrodisiac meal for dinner at Randolph’s Restaurant.
+For the weekend beginning February 9th, the Love is in the Air package starts at $185 a night.

 Perfect for the kids or for a twosome, ice-skating in Denver for Valentines Day is a unique and romantic choice that costs next to nothing.
 Check out Valentines Day weekend specials at Big Bear Arena (303.343.1111), Skate City (303.457.0220), and Foothills Ice Arena (303.986.4119).